 4. You become more patient

 Patience and a willingness to learn are two of the most important traits of an international volunteer.
 There’s no denying the mutually-beneficial learning exchange that develops between you and your host community; however, you will quickly discover that patience is a necessity to facilitate this - especially when you’re working with language barriers.
-As we offer volunteering opportunities in more than 35 destinations around the world, IVHQers have the ability to develop their intercultural communication skills (and in turn their patience) through interactions with volunteers from other countries, as well as the communities in which they work.
+As we offer volunteering opportunities in more than 40 countries around the world, IVHQers have the ability to develop their intercultural communication skills (and in turn their patience) through interactions with volunteers from other countries, as well as the communities in which they work.
 These relationships allow you to return home with an enhanced intercultural understanding and the ability to adapt your communication style to engage with new groups of people - a trait that can support you in many aspects of life.

 “I volunteered in Vietnam and Cambodia by assisting in NGO programs.
 This was my third time volunteering internationally and I learned something new from each experience.
 I learned with IVHQ to embrace patience and understanding as many changes happened while I was volunteering in Vietnam.
 I also learned to create my own opinion based on my personal experience.
 Everyone has an opinion but each individual will have a different experience depending on which perspective they choose to embrace and who they are as a person.” @ssteps via Instagram